soedinglab/metaeuk/README.md

 #### Output:
 The run ends with two files: **taxResult_per_pred.tsv** and **taxResult_per_contig.tsv**, each of which is in [taxonomy result TSV format](https://github.com/soedinglab/MMseqs2/wiki#taxonomy-output-and-tsv)

+## Available reference databases
+Any Fasta file containing protein sequences or MMseqs2-formatted database of proteins or protein profiles can be provided as a reference database to MetaEuk.

+Don't have one yet?
+Not a problem!
+Here is what you can do:
+* Using the `databases` command, you can easily download several of the publicly available databases, as detailed [here](https://github.com/soedinglab/MMseqs2/wiki#downloading-databases).
+Conveniently, many of these databases will be downloaded with taxonomic information, which will both allow you to filter them according to your need (for example, retain only eukaryotic sequences), as detailed [here](https://github.com/soedinglab/MMseqs2/wiki#filtering-a-seqtaxdb) and use them for [taxonomic assignment with MetaEuk](#taxonomic-assignment-with-taxtocontig) at a later stage, if desired.

+   Read [here](https://github.com/soedinglab/mmseqs2/wiki#how-to-create-a-target-profile-database-from-pfam) to learn more on how to create a protein profile database.

+* Additional resources include two databases [released alongside the MetaEuk publication](https://wwwuser.gwdg.de/~compbiol/metaeuk/).
+These are focused on Eukaryotes in the marine environment.
+The first contains [~6 million proteins predicted by MetaEuk](https://wwwuser.gwdg.de/~compbiol/metaeuk/2019_11/MetaEuk_preds_Tara_vs_euk_profiles_uniqs.fas.gz).
+The second consists of [~88 protein profiles](https://wwwuser.gwdg.de/~compbiol/metaeuk/2019_11/MERC_MMETSP_Uniclust50_profiles.tar.gz) created from, among others, eukaryotic proteins from the marine environment.
+Of note, due to changes in the profile database format, the second resource can be used "out of the box" with MetaEukV5 or lower.
+If you're running a newer version of MetaEuk and need this resource, it can be recreated in the right format.

 ## Compile from source
 Compiling MetaEuk from source has the advantage that it will be optimized to the specific system, which should improve its performance.
 To compile MetaEuk `git`, `g++` (4.9 or higher) and `cmake` (3.0 or higher) are required.
 Afterwards, the MetaEuk binary will be located in the `build/bin` directory.